HOW TO RETHINK YOUR ENTIRE LIFE

 If we take even so much as a trip to the store for milk, we’ve usually “thought it through.”

 But don’t we face the same situation with life itself?

 Isn’t embarking on the journey of life itself something like setting sail for a trip overseas?

 We insist on “thinking through” a journey of even a few miles, but when it comes to the journey of life, we often leave it in the hands of chance, fate, or the Great Unknown.
-We think through our shortest trips down the street, but not the trip of life itself.
+We think through our shortest trips down the block, but not the grand trip of life itself.

 We sometimes spend more time researching our cell phone plans than our most basic beliefs about life.

 But if it makes sense to “think it through” on small things, why not do it on big things?
 Especially “the biggest things of all”?